mulle-concurrent/mulle-concurrent/dox/API_HASHMAP.md

 `mulle_concurrent_hashmap_insert` for information about restrictions pertaining to both.

-Removing leaves the slot as a tombstone: the hash stays claimed so probe chains continue through it, while lookup, count and enumeration treat it as absent.
-The same hash cannot be inserted or registered again in that storage
+Removing leaves the slot as an internal tombstone: the hash stays claimed so probe chains through it continue to work, while lookup, count and enumeration treat it as absent.

-generation: `insert` returns `EEXIST`, while `register` returns `MULLE_CONCURRENT_INVALID_POINTER` and sets `errno` to `EEXIST`.
-Migration drops tombstones, after which the hash can be used again.
+Reinserting or re-registering the same hash is supported but triggers an internal same-size migration to drop the tombstone.
+This makes the reinsert correct and wait-free, but **slow** — the entire table is copied.
+Avoid tight remove/reinsert cycles on the same hash in performance-critical code.

+A different hash that probes through a tombstoned slot is unaffected: it simply skips the tombstone during its probe and does not pay any migration cost.

 Return Values:
    0      : OK